bookofproofs/bookofproofs.github.io/_sources/history/20th-century/delsarte.md

 **Jean Delsarte** was a French mathematician known for his work in mathematical analysis.

 ### Mathematical Profile (Excerpt):
-* Jean's father bravely remained in Fourmies trying to save the remnants of his destroyed factory.
 * Jean had been a brilliant pupil at primary school in Fourmies where he studied during 1913-14 at the Collège St-Pierre, and later he did outstandingly well in his secondary education at the Lycée Corneille in Rouen.
 * In 1922 Delsarte entered the École Normale Supérieure in Paris.
 * In particular he met with mathematics student André Weil and the physicist Yves Rocard who were both in the same year as Delsarte.